danmar/cppcheck/man/manual.md

 By default Cppcheck uses native platform configuration that works well if your code is compiled and executed locally.

-Cppcheck has builtin configurations for unix and windows targets.
+Cppcheck has builtin configurations for Unix and Windows targets.
 You can easily use these with the --platform command line flag.

-You can also create your own custom platform configuration in a xml file.
+You can also create your own custom platform configuration in a XML file.
 Here is an example:

     <?xml version="1"?>
     <platform>